Dog meat: Dog breeds used for meat

 The Nureongi in Korea is most often used as a livestock dog, raised for its meat, and not commonly kept as pets.

 The Tosa, or Japanese Fighting Dog is replacing older breeds or mutts in South Korea.
 The Tosa is not commonly a pet and is banned in multiple countries; it is also very lean with a little bit of fat, making it ideal for meat production.
 Currently only government-approved dog farms in Korea raise Tosa for meat.

 Tang Dogs are prized as a companion and watch dog but are also occasionally used for hunting and as meat dogs.

 The Chow Chow was also known as "Chinese Edible-Dog" because after the Han dynasty collapsed, they were fattened and bred with Chinese breeds for meat.
 Today, Chinese dog farms still raise Chow Chow for the purpose of eating; black coated ones are valued due to their taste when fried, while the rest are typically turned into stews.

 The Xoloitzcuintli, or Mexican hairless dog, is one of several breeds of hairless dog and has been used as a historical source of food for the Aztec Empire.

 The extinct Hawaiian Poi Dog and Polynesian Dog were breeds of pariah dog used by Native Hawaiians as a spiritual protector of children and as a source of food.

 The extinct Tahitian Dog was a food source, and served by high ranking chiefs to the early European explorers who visited the islands.
 Captain James Cook and his crew developed a taste for the dog, with Cook noting, "For tame Animals they have Hogs, Fowls, and Dogs, the latter of which we learned to Eat from them, and few were there of us but what allow'd that a South Sea dog was next to an English Lamb."

+World Dog Alliance

+World Dog Alliance, founded in 2014, is a Hong kong based non profit international animal protection and charity organization operating in the United States, France, Japan, and Hong Kong.
+Horiike Hiroshi founded the World Dog Alliance in December 2014, aimed at fights to end the dog meat trade through legislation.
+The WDA claims support from legislators in the U.S., China, U.K., Indonesia, South Korea, Japan, Norway, Sweden and others for its proposed international agreement.